When I think of Norway I think of strength and beauty.

 Lorrys traditional restaurant.

-Michael had previously looked it up specifically as it was one of the few traditional eateries where he could try the national dish, fårikål.
+I had previously looked it up specifically as it was one of the few traditional eateries where you can try the national dish, fårikål.

-As a pescetarian I opted for fishy alterantives.
-You can read more about the Scandinavian dishes we tried here.
+You can read more about the Scandinavian dishes I tried here.

 Vigeland Sculpture Park